FACTBOX-Attacks, incidents heightening Gulf tensions since May

-An explosion set ablaze an Iranian oil tanker off the Saudi port city of Jeddah, Iranian state media reported on Friday, adding that experts suspected it was a "terrorist attack".
+An Iranian-owned oil tanker was struck by two missiles off Saudi Arabia's coast on Friday, Iranian state television reported, quoting the National Iranian Oil Company (NIOC) which owns the vessel.
 Below is a timeline of incidents in the Gulf region since May:

 May 10 - The U.S. Maritime Administration warns of possible Iranian attacks on shipping in the Gulf.
 May 12 - Four ships, including two Saudi oil tankers, are attacked in the Gulf just outside the Strait of Hormuz, a major oil shipping route.
 U.S. officials pin the blame on Iran, a charge Tehran denies.